RoelofSetsFire/data-processing-1/20 Readings/30 Reading 3/10 Readings.md

-Read the following articles and answer these questions in `reading3.pdf`.
+Read the following articles and answer these questions.

 ## Readings